 – Clustering is a data mining technique for grouping unlabelled data together based on their similarities or differences.
 For example, K-means clustering algorithms assign similar data points into groups, where the K value represents the size of the grouping and the granularity.
 This technique is useful for market segmentation, image compression, etc.

-– Association is another type of unsupervised learning process, where different rules are used to find relationships between variables in a given dataset.
+– Association is another type of unsupervised learning process that uses different rules to find relationships between variables in a given dataset.
 These methods are often used for market basket analysis and recommendation engines, along the lines of "Customers who bought this item also bought" recommendations.

 – Dimensionality reduction is a learning technique used when the number of features (or dimensions) in a given data set is too large.
 The number of data inputs is reduced to a manageable size, while maintaining data integrity.
 This technique is often used at the data pre-processing stage, such as when autoencoders remove noise from visual data to improve image quality.